asrcpq/tttz/README.md

 * Replay automatically saved(working)

-* A greedy search AI, also support strategy mode(moves in turn)
+* Dummy AI, support strategy mode(moves in turn)

 ## Special Rules

+* Special keys: move left/right until fail(=long press in other implements)

+	Because terminals don't have keydown event.

-* SRS kick table(with 180 degree kick), with tspin, b2b and pc implemented.
+* SRS kick table(with 180 degree kick)

 * Garbage in same attack has a 30%(or 40%) probability to shift

+### Speical attack table

+* All twists are rewarded(with different weight)

+* Combos, b2b, pc bonus are calculated as multipliers.

-* Event-driven(instead of realtime, details below)
+### Event-driven(instead of realtime)

-### Event-driven features

 * Zero delay, operations are applied as fast as possible.

 * No gravity(blocks can move down), infinite hold swap

-	This means the board won't change when there's no input.

 * Pending Attack won't apply until